 That would have been nice.
 Again, everybody at Google customer service was very nice — I was calling for customer service though, not nice, and I never felt that as a customer, my issue was ever serviced.

 I don’t give up easily on problems like this.
 So the next day arrives, and I think: Well, let me see.
 I will add $5 to my Google account and if it uses the oldest applied credit first, which is logical, if I buy something for more that $2.75 (my current balance) it should clear the previous “gift” from Google and let me load the new “gift.”

 I acquired another couple of HD season 2 episodes of the remastered Star Trek TOS, taking my account balance down to $1.25.
-I then tried applying the code again, and received the same error message.
-Even after all of the previous “gift” credits were consumed, some accounting error naggingly remains unapply to apply the gift code to my account.
+I then tried applying the code again and received the same error message.
+Even after all of the previous “gift” credits were consumed, some accounting error naggingly remains unable to apply the gift code to my account.

-So as a good Chromecast and Google customer, I’ve been left out of the anniversary celebration.
+So as a good Chromecast and Google customer, I’ve been left out of the Google Chromecast Anniversary Gift celebration.
 In fact, trying to get into the party cost me a couple of hours of time I won’t get back.
 I have nothing to show for the effort except this blog post as documentation of the journey.

 Did you find our discussion of the Google Chromecast Anniversary Gift useful?
 If so, find more Serious Insights about marketing here.